 This lighting setup is perfect to create a cover girl look and the Mosaics allow you see Pam Simpson’s lovely aqua eyes better than most electronic flash setups.

-The background is a 5×7-foot Savage Infinity photo grey vinyl but because of the way the lights were aimed and the LED’s 40-degree coverage, the middle gray background photographed almost black.
+The background is a 5×7-foot Savage Infinity photo grey vinyl hung on my falling-apart JTL background stands but because of the way the lights were aimed and the LED’s 40-degree coverage, the middle gray background photographed almost black.

-If you’re interested in learning how I shoot portraits and use cameras, lenses and lighting in my in-home studio and on location, please pick up a copy of Studio Lighting Anywhere that’s available new from Amazon.com for $17.07 or $9.77 used, as I write this.
-Kindle version is $11.99, for those preferring a digital format.
+If you’re interested in learning how I shoot portraits and use cameras, lenses and lighting in my in-home studio and on location, please pick up a copy of Studio Lighting Anywhere that’s available new from Amazon.com for $34 or starting at $6.94 used, as I write this.
+Kindle version is $19.99, for those preferring a digital format.